renalreg/ukrdc-nuxt/README.md

 #### Nuxt

 **As opposed to "basic" Vue.** Nuxt is a framework based on Vue which provides a couple of useful things.
-Firstly, it enables partial server-side rendering, which on it's own isn't super useful, however it makes working with runtime configurations much simpler.
+Firstly, it enables partial server-side rendering, which on it's own isn't super useful for us, however it makes working with runtime configurations much simpler.
 This is useful as we move towards generalsed containers for deployment.
 On top of this, it provides a nice "all-in-one" solution without needing a separate server application.

 Additionally, the Nuxt ecosystem has some really nice plugins such as the Nuxt-Auth plugin we use here.
 This greatly simplifies security implementations, making it easier to add a good authentication/authorisation layer.